Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Entropy_calculations/nmode/README.md

 nmode will be used for estimating the entropic contribution, though it's way more expensive in computation as compared with IE method.

-Once the calculation is done, the GUI app (gmx_MMPBSA_gui) will show up.
+Once the calculation is done, the GUI app (gmx_MMPBSA_ana) will show up.
 In this app, you can visualize the results for the GB calculation.
 The results can be saved as *.csv file by clicking "File" in the upper left corner and then "Export GB/PB energy (csv)".